Skip to content

 class FanOutPipeline(ForwardConstruct):

-discover = Node(output=Clusters, prompt='discover', model='fast')
+discover = Node(outputs=Clusters, prompt='discover', model='fast')

-verify = Node(output=VerifyResult, prompt='verify', model='reason')
+verify = Node(outputs=VerifyResult, prompt='verify', model='reason')

 def forward(self, topic):